mariotoffia/goasciidoc/README.md

-                         an optional folder or file path to module, otherwise current directory --internal, -i         If internal go code shall be rendered as well --private, -p          If files beneath directories starting with an underscore shall be included --test, -t             If test code should be included --noindex, -n          If no index header shall be genereated --notoc                Removes the table of contents if index document --indexconfig JSON, -c JSON
+                         an optional folder or file path to module, otherwise current directory --internal, -i         If internal go code shall be rendered as well --private, -p          If files beneath directories starting with an underscore shall be included --nonexported          Renders Non exported as well as the exported.
+Default only Exported is rendered.
+  --test, -t             If test code should be included --noindex, -n          If no index header shall be generated --notoc                Removes the table of contents if index document --indexconfig JSON, -c JSON
                          JSON document to override the IndexConfig --overrides OVERRIDES, -r OVERRIDES
+                         name=template filepath to override default templates --list-template        Lists all default templates in the binary --out-template OUT-TEMPLATE
+                         outputs a template to stdout --packagedoc FILEPATH, -d FILEPATH
-                         name=template filepath to override default templates --help, -h             display this help and exit --version              display version and exit
+                         set relative package search filepaths for package documentation --help, -h             display this help and exit --version              display version and exit
 ```